 Dr. Kuhl was the architect for a platform for experimental software tools for air traffic control that ran successfully inside a regional air traffic control center using live data.
 The goals of the architecture were integrity of the connection to the operational ATC system and flexible incorporation of new tools.

 Dr. Kuhl was the architect of the communications infrastructure for a distributed air traffic control simulation laboratory at MITRE.
 This architecture was designed to incorporate new simulation elements easily and to pass real-time simulation data efficiently.

 Dr. Kuhl holds the Ph.D. in computer science from Texas A&M University, MSEE from the University of Maryland, and BSEE from the University of Colorado.
 He is a Registered Professional Engineer in Colorado.
-He is a senior member of the IEEE.
+He is a Life Senior Member of the IEEE.